-- Transportation system data are collated annually with respect to arterial street and highway physical and operational characteristics and traffic volumes; automobile and truck availability; transit facilities and services, supply, cost, and ridership; and aviation demand.
+- Transportation system data are collated annually with respect to arterial street and highway physical and operational characteristics and traffic volumes; automobile and truck availability; transit facilities and services, supply, cost, and ridership; vehicular, transit, bicycle, and pedestrian crash data; and aviation demand.
 In U.S. census years and for years midway between census years, additional data are collected and developed, including data on highway and transit system networks and vehicle-miles of travel. - Planned and alternative future land use data have been developed for the year 2035.
-Current land use data are developed for each U.S. census year. - Travel simulation models were developed in 1963, and recalibrated and revalidated in 1972, 1993, and 2005, using data from major travel surveys conducted in 1963, 1972, 1991, and 2001-2002.
+Current land use data are developed for each U.S. census year. - Travel simulation models were developed in 1963, and recalibrated and revalidated in 1972, 1993, 2005, and 2015, using data from major travel surveys conducted in 1963, 1972, 1991, 2001-2002, and 2011-2012.
 A review of models by the U.S. Department of Transportation was completed in 1997, and the refinements suggested were completed in 1998 and 1999.
-Model validations were completed for the years 2001 and 2008.
+A peer review of the Commission's 2005 travel demand models was conducted in 2014 with refinements and suggestions being incorporated in the 2015 travel demand model update. - In 2015/2016 Commission staff will host a travel modeling to review the new travel demand model battery and the scripts implementing the model.
+WisDOT, FHWA, and FTA staff will be invited to participate.

 Data concerning the regional transportation system and system plan were provided through numerous letters, telephone calls, and meetings.
 Technical assistance was provided to local units of government and to State and Federal levels of government, including preparation or review of land development traffic impact studies; participation in review of facility planning and engineering studies; assistance to transit system operators in the preparation of their budgets; evaluation of the hydraulic impacts of proposed new bridges; and preparation of facility, corridor, and municipal traffic engineering, systems management, and transportation plans.
 Under this project, the Commission staff provides assistance to the Wisconsin Department of Transportation (WisDOT), including participation on WisDOT advisory committees.
-Key efforts in recent years included the Lake Parkway extension study, study of potential routes for the long planned extension of N. 124th street requested by the City of West Allis, assistance in the completion of environmental analyses for CTH K reconstruction in Kenosha County, traffic forecasts for local government arterial reconstruction projects, a traffic engineering study of Main Street in the Village of Waterford, a traffic engineering and speed study for the Town of Delafield, a traffic impact study of removal of the Park East Freeway, a Washington County highway capital improvement plan; a study of the need for local road improvements in the absence of the long-planned STH 83 bypass; a study of twoway street operations in the City of Waukesha; analysis of the planned extension of N. 124th Street in the Village of Elm Grove; a parking inventory for the City of Port Washington; a traffic safety and engineering study of local streets surrounding the Village of Kewaskum Elementary School; and provision of travel data to the Milwaukee downtown transit connector study.
+Key efforts in recent years included the Lake Parkway extension study, study of potential routes for the long planned extension of N. 124th street requested by the City of West Allis, assistance in the completion of environmental analyses for CTH K reconstruction in Kenosha County, traffic forecasts for local government arterial reconstruction projects, a traffic engineering study of Main Street in the Village of Waterford, a traffic engineering and speed study for the Town of Delafield, a traffic impact study of removal of the Park East Freeway, a Washington County highway capital improvement plan; a study of the need for local road improvements in the absence of the long-planned STH 83 bypass; a study of two-way street operations in the City of Waukesha; analysis of the planned extension of N. 124th Street in the Village of Elm Grove; a parking inventory for the City of Port Washington; a traffic safety and engineering study of local streets surrounding the Village of Kewaskum Elementary School; provision of travel data to the Milwaukee downtown transit connector study; and a review and evaluation of the Milwaukee Streetcar project estimates.